Responsible investment

 4. to undertake (2) and update investors via its website and / or via other media

-• If it is decided that a partial or full divestment is necessary, the investment will be sold in a reasonable timeframe, taking into account the particular circumstances, market conditions, and the duty to act in the best interest of investors.
+4. If partial or full divestment is to occur the investment will be sold in a reasonable timeframe taking into account the particular circumstances, market conditions, and the duty to act in the best interest of investors.

 A copy of the Octagon Investment Committee Charter, detailing all of the committee’s responsibilities and activities is available on the Octagon website